sfrenk/elegans_database/README.md

-scripts to get gene IDs/descriptions/sequences from a list of genes/chromosomal coordinates

-wormbase_lookup.py
-get gene ID (in various formats) or description from gene list

-ucsc_lookup.py
-get sequence from gene/chromosomal coordiante list
+R script to find features such as alternative IDs or Sequences for a list of genes.
+This script uses the Parasite (Wormbase) Biomart.